microsoft/CosmosDB_Multi-Tenant/README.md

 ```

 ## Challenge-6: Build an application using Azure Cosmos DB with no cost
-Cosmos DB is a developer friendly and support SaaS applications with no schema and indexing to manage.
-It also provides built
+Cosmos DB is a developer friendly database and supports SaaS applications with no schema and indexing to manage.
-in Cache for improved performance.
+It also provides built in Cache for improved performance.
+It provides Cosmos DB Emulator tool to build your
+applications using Cosmos DB in your development environment with no cost.

 ### Quick Start
 You can test building an application from Azure Portal itself.
 Select 'Quick start' from the left panel.